prometheus/docs/content/docs/introduction/codelab.md

 ```

 Go to the expression browser and verify that Prometheus now has information
-about timeseries that these example endpoints expose, e.g. the
+about time series that these example endpoints expose, e.g. the
 `rpc_calls_total` metric.

-## Configure rules for aggregating scraped data into new timeseries
+## Configure rules for aggregating scraped data into new time series

-Queries that aggregate over thousands of timeseries can get slow when computed
+Queries that aggregate over thousands of time series can get slow when computed
 ad-hoc.
 To make this more efficient, Prometheus allows you to prerecord
-expressions into completely new persisted timeseries via configured recording
+expressions into completely new persisted time series via configured recording
 rules.
 Let's say we're interested in recording the per-second rate of
 `rpc_calls_total` averaged over all instances as measured over the last 5
 minutes.
 We could write this as: